alibaba/Appactive/docs/en/details/demo_nacos.md

 > If you plan to stop the experience, you can proceed: `cd appactive-demo` -> `sh quit.sh`

+If you want to experience demo directly， please visit [demo site](http://demo.appactive.io/)

 ## Build From Source

 ### Premise